waldronlab/MultiAssayWorkshop/README.md

 * use `curatedTCGAData`, `cBioPortalData`, and `terraTCGAdata` to create on-the-fly multi-omics data objects
-* apply knowlege of `MultiAssayExperiment` to represent other multi-omics data
+* apply knowledge of `MultiAssayExperiment` to represent other multi-omics data
 * learn about data management techniques such as subsetting, reshaping, growing, and extraction using MultAssayExperiment